 Yes, blending human agents and chatbots can be viewed as a cost-cutting measure, but the real promise lies in using the resultant data insights to smooth out your customer's journey with your brand, increasing satisfaction by providing an uncommonly helpful brand experience.

-If you've got ideas for future shows, want to connect us with an exciting guest or send questions or comments in on the podcast, please free to email us at [email protected]
+If you have ideas for future shows, want to connect us with an exciting guest or send questions or comments in on the podcast, please free to email us at [email protected]

 LISTEN TO THE ENTIRE CONVERSATION NOW: